hutchig/hutchig.github.io/vertxInLiberty.md

 For MicroProfile specifications a good resource is the [SmallRye project](https://smallrye.io/) which OpenLiberty uses to implement a number of features.
-SmallRye Reactive Messaging is looking to make more use of [Vert.x](https://vertx.io/) via [#423](https://github.com/smallrye/smallrye-reactive-messaging/issues/423) and OpenLiberty is looking to make more use of SmallRye via [#10813](https://github.com/OpenLiberty/open-liberty/issues/10813)
+SmallRye Reactive Messaging is looking to make more use of [Vert.x](https://vertx.io/) via [#423](https://github.com/smallrye/smallrye-reactive-messaging/issues/423) and OpenLiberty is looking to make more use of SmallRye via [#10813](https://github.com/OpenLiberty/open-liberty/issues/10813).
+If both these directions pan out then this would put a live instance of Vert.x, and thus Netty, into Liberty.

+That has potentially many implications for issues such as threading, contexts, memory use, TCP/IP port usage and so on.

 If we want to explore converging OpenLiberty towards a common codebase with SmallRye, Quarkus and Vert.x/Netty then we need to take a close look at what this means in detail and what actions, if any, we want to take